constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 - <span class="question_hypothesis">
 Use an unstructured network where the peers are clustered based on their behavior</span>:
-This approach consists of grouping the engines based on similar behavioral characteristics so that the lookup time to find information in the cache is constant and the peer known has a high probability of possessing the knowledge desired.
+The advantage of this strategy is that the lookup time to find information in the cache is constant and the peer known has a high probability of possessing the knowledge desired.
 The clustering can be based on the engine that has engaged in a query collaboration with the subject engine.
 The disadvantage of that method is that it relies on a type of self-organization of the network of engines, it does not consider that engine that has not collaborated might still have results in common.

 - <span class="question_hypothesis">Use a DHT to find the cached element</span>:
-The advantage of this approach is that we can get every cached element of the engine implementing the protocol.
+The advantage of this approach is that we can get every cached element of the engines implementing the protocol.
-The disadvantage of this approach is that the lookup time is logarithmic with the number of elements cached, also the private information of the users will be dispersed in the DHT, with no regard to the will of the user [](cite:cites Grall2020), but it's still possible to use a DHT combined with a gossip protocol and keep privacy [](cite:cites 10.1145/2413176.2413215).
+The disadvantage is that the lookup time is logarithmic with the number of elements cached, also the private information of the users will be dispersed in the DHT, with no regard to the will of the user [](cite:cites Grall2020), but there are strategies with the combination of a gossip protocol and keep privacy [](cite:cites 10.1145/2413176.2413215).
 Also, an alternative would be to not share private information.

 Building on the evaluation method of the first set of solutions, those metrics are added:

-- Access time: The time it takes to retrieve information from the cache
-- Cache miss and cache hit rates
+The Access time: The time it takes to retrieve information from the cache and the Cache miss and cache hit rates